We’ve got the tools – and your organization needs to thrive.

 - A 2016 study of 13,000 currently practicing lawyers found that between 21% and 36% qualify as problem drinkers and 19% to 28% are struggling with significant levels of depression, anxiety, and stress.

 - These problems lead to high absenteeism and under-productive lawyers resulting in high costs to law firms.

 The Colorado Supreme Court Well-Being Recognition Program is a step forward in shifting the culture of well-being in Colorado’s legal profession.
-Through this Pilot Program, the Colorado Supreme Court will assess strategies to incentivize and recognize solo-practitioners and legal employers for implementing within their organizations well-being strategies and recommendations encompassing six specific goal areas.
+Through this first-of -its-kind Program, the Colorado Supreme Court will recognize solo-practitioners and legal employers for implementing within their organizations well-being strategies and recommendations encompassing six specific goal areas of lawyer well-being.